agorischek/multigrain/README.md

 npm install multigrain
 ```

+Multigrain provides simple conversion between common serial formats, avoiding the need to manually chain processors when a variety of formats and conversions are necessary.
+This can be particularly useful when multiple consumers require the same information in different serialized formats, such as [language grammars]().

 ## Use

-Multigrain provides simple conversion between common serial formats, avoiding the need to manually chain processors when a variety of formats and conversions are necessary.

 The most basic use is to call the desired output format function and pass an input string or JavaScript object.
 Multigrain will return a string in the requested format.
 If a string is passed as input, Multigrain will use some simple heuristics to infer the input format.